 The Welsh Government will continue to review restrictions in Wales every 21 days, however, this phased approach to opening and the prospect of only smaller-scale test events being permitted in May, will not give sufficient time to plan for the delivery of the Cardiff Bay Run on its scheduled date.
 It also means we cannot with certainty propose a new date for the event at this stage.

 At this stage, we are therefore unable to confirm a re-scheduled date for the 2021 Brecon Carreg Cardiff Bay Run.
 Our ambition is to deliver the event in September 2021 and we’ll confirm a date with you as soon as we are able to.
-We will also provide a further update on our view on the return of events in Wales by late May.
+We will also provide a further update on our view on the return of events in Wales as soon as possible.

 Your entry will be automatically transferred to the new event date as it is confirmed and you will not need to take any further action.
 When we confirm the new date, if you find that you are unable to attend, you will be offered a number of additional options, depending on the type of entry you have.
 These will include the opportunity to transfer your space to another runner, defer to the 2022 edition or claim a credit note voucher that can be used against any future Run 4 Wales (R4W) event purchase.
 R4W organise events including the Cardiff Half, Newport Wales Marathon & 10K, Barry Island 10K and Porthcawl 10K.